VueKo7/AI-Voice-Assistant/README.md

 then install the requirements by running:
 >pip install -r requirements.txt

-now go in the settings.json file and update the field with your own info
+now update the fields of the settings.json with your own info